marcel-goldschen-ohm/NEU-365P-385L-Spring-2024/docs/syllabus.md

 11. Feb 20 T - <details><summary>Polynomial and k-nearest neighbors (KNN) regression</summary>

      - You will be able to fit a polynomial to {X0, X1, X2, ...} vs. Y data.
+     - You will be able to fit nonlinear {X0, X1, X2, ...} vs. Y data with a KNN model.
+     - You will be able to predict the Y value for new {X0, X1, X2, ...} values.
      - You will understand how polynomial regression can be recast as a simple linear regression.
-     - You will be able to fit nonlinear {X0, X1, X2, ...} vs. Y data with a KNN model.
      - You will appreciate that although a KNN model can be used to explain or predict lots of arbitrary nonlinear relations, it is less obvious what the model means.

    </details>